Big Papa: Cabernet Franc Wine Guide

 Chinon, Loire Valley, France (Cool-Climate)

-France is the largest producer of Cabernet Franc and it is commonly used as a blending grape in the famous “Right Bank” Bordeaux blend (the finest “Right Bank” wines are usually a blend of Merlot and Cabernet Franc).
-Fortunately, there is also a French wine region that specializes in Cabernet Franc as a single-varietal wine: Loire Valley.
-There are 2 very important appellations within the Loire Valley to remember for Cabernet Franc and they are Chinon and Bourgueil.
+France is the largest producer of Cabernet Franc.
+The famous “Right Bank” Bordeaux blend features Cabernet Franc and Merlot.
+There is also a French wine region that specializes in Cabernet Franc as a single-varietal wine: The Loire Valley.
+The most well known appellations for Cabernet Franc in the Loire Valley are Chinon and Bourgueil.

 Chinon Taste Profile